-When considering a future in psychology it's prudent to start working in the field in some capacity as soon as possible to increase your knowledge and experience level.
-When looking for jobs in psychology there many different routes you can take, as psychology is a huge discipline!
+When considering a future in psychology, it's prudent to start working in the field in some capacity as soon as possible to increase your knowledge and experience level.
+When looking for psychology jobs, there are many different routes you can take, as psychology is a huge discipline!
 Are you wanting to work with companies?
 Individuals?
 Groups?
 In a school?
 An office?
 A hospital?
 Private practice?
 What if you don't know yet?

 It's perfectly natural to not know for certain what, specifically, you want to do for the rest of your life.
 Or even if you need to think about the rest of your life yet.
 What about right now?
 What opportunities are available?

 There is a range of psychology jobs, psychology internships and psychology volunteering opportunities out there, but it's good to remember that many of these opportunities are dependant on your current experience level, so please be realistic with your expectations.
 It's also helpful to think about what kind of role you are best suited to and what you would enjoy.
 The most important thing is that you feel comfortable in your role so that you can be as confident and effective as possible.
 Here is a selection of jobs in psychology which may be right for you:

 Clinical Psychology Jobs

 Clinical psychology is one of the most popular areas for psychology graduate jobs in mental health.
 Clinical psychology jobs are highly desirable and competition for roles can be fierce.
 There are many stages on the road to becoming a fully-fledged clinical psychologist; the role requires a Doctorate in Clinical Psychology, a degree certification from the British Psychological Society (BPS) and at least one year of relevant clinical experience.
 There are options out there for gaining this experience, including Assistant Psychologist, Trainee Psychologist, and Psychology Research Assistant roles.